Late-time UV observations of tidal disruption flares reveal unobscured, compact accretion disks: Summary

 Compact accretion disks on scales comparable to the tidal radius are the simplest theoretical models for TDF thermal emission, but these models are severely discrepant with early-time optical/UV observations.
 This discrepancy has sparked much debate about the origins of early-time TDF emission (e.g. reprocessing of disk X-rays versus shock-powered flares), but appears to be absent for the late-time detections in this paper, all of which are consistent with simple analytic/semi-analytic models of viscously spreading, compact accretion disks \citep{Cannizzo90}.
 This has interesting implications for TDF physics and possibly disk accretion physics more generally, which we list below. \begin{enumerate} \item The six late-time FUV detections in our sample are inconsistent with a canonical $\propto t^{-5/3}$ power law decay; if such a power law is fit to the early-time flare photometry, the late-time emission represents a significant {\it flattening} of the light curve.

-\item The {\it Swift} UVOT photometry shows a similar late time NUV flattening for ASASSN-14ae, ASASSN-14li, and iPTF-16fnl, indicating that the time of this transition may be typically $\sim 1-2~{\rm yr}$ after peak.
+\item The {\it Swift} UVOT photometry shows a similar late-time NUV flattening for ASASSN-14ae, ASASSN-14li, and iPTF-16fnl, indicating that the time of this transition may be typically $\sim 1-2~{\rm yr}$ after peak.

 \item By using two {\it HST} FUV bands (or, for the more recent sample, multiple {\it Swift}/UVOT bands), we fit single-color blackbodies to observed late-time emission.
-The best fit blackbody temperatures are relatively cool, with $T_{\rm late} \approx 10^{4.5}~{\rm K}$, and the blackbody radii are compact, with $R_{\rm late} \approx 10^{13.2-13.7}~{\rm cm}$ (one outlier, SDSS-TDE2, has $R_{\rm late}=10^{14.2}~{\rm cm}$).
+The best-fit blackbody temperatures are relatively cool, with $T_{\rm late} \approx 10^{4.5}~{\rm K}$, and the blackbody radii are compact, with $R_{\rm late} \approx 10^{13.2-13.7}~{\rm cm}$ (one outlier, SDSS-TDE2, has $R_{\rm late}=10^{14.2}~{\rm cm}$).
 In all cases, these blackbody radii are at most a small multiple of the circularization radius $2R_{\rm t}$.
 This obviates the need for a reprocessing layer to explain late-time emission, and we show that the other early-time power source (circularization shocks from returning debris) is energetically incapable of explaining high late-time luminosities.
 The sustained late-time UV luminosities we observe represent further evidence against alternative supernovae interpretations of these flares.